ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 | `london`         | `v3.2.0`   | `EIP-1559` Transactions                                                                                 |
 | `cancun`         | `v5.0.0`   | `EIP-4844` Transactions                                                                                 |

+### WASM Crypto Support

+This library by default uses JavaScript implementations for the basic standard crypto primitives like hashing or signature verification.
+See `@ethereumjs/common` [README](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/common) for instructions on how to replace with e.g. a more performant WASM implementation by using a shared `common` instance.

 ### Transaction Types

 This library supports the following transaction types ([EIP-2718](https://eips.ethereum.org/EIPS/eip-2718)):